The School of Creatology

 Mission

-To increase Creatives’ creative capacities and knowledge about creativity, while being creative in a co-creative culture.
+To elevate Creatives’ creative capabilities and knowledge about creativity, while being creative in a co-creative culture.

 Philosophy